lbovet/vertx-redisques/README.md

   * [Other](http://redis.io/download)

 ### Build
-You need Java 8 and gradle.
+You need Java 8 and Maven.
 ```
 cd vertx-redisques
 gradle build